Cushing, Oklahoma

 Cushing (Koshineki, Amína P^óp^oye Chína, meaning: "Soft-seat town") is a city in Payne County, Oklahoma, United States.
-The population was 7,826 at the time of the 2010 census, a decline of 6.5% since 8,371 in 2000.
+As of the 2020 census, Cushing had a population of 8,327.
 Cushing was established after the Land Run of 1891 by William "Billy Rae" Little.
 It was named for Marshall Cushing, private secretary to U.S. Postmaster General John Wanamaker.

+The city is primarily known for its oil industry.
 A 1912 oil boom led to the city's development as a refining center, with over 50 refineries operating in Cushing over its history.
-Today, Cushing is a major trading hub for crude oil and a price settlement point for West Texas Intermediate on the New York Mercantile Exchange and is known as the "Pipeline Crossroads of the World."
+Today, Cushing is a major trading hub for crude oil and a price settlement point for West Texas Intermediate on the New York Mercantile Exchange, and is more generally the main oil-pricing hub of the United States.
+It is known as the "Pipeline Crossroads of the World."